 As a self-proclaimed queen of all things NYC, I take special pride in putting together guides and lists for friends visiting from out of town, so I decided it was time to share all of my secrets with others as well!

 I’m here to digest it all and break it down for you: below you’ll find the ultimate 3 day NYC itinerary, plus lists including where to stay, what to do, where to eat (my personal fave), plus how to do it all depending on your budget and who you’re with.

-[NOTE: Some suggestions below may have changed or closed due to COVID restrictions.
+[NOTE: Some suggestions below may have changed.
 Be sure to check individual websites for up-to-date info before making your plans!]

 For the last five years, I have been doing the experimenting for you—testing out all the corners of the five boroughs (and even the unofficial sixth borough, Long Island).
 I’ve exhausted (almost) every last penny to be able to share my undying love for the place I am so fortunate to call home.

 Ok, enough about me, let’s get down to business so you can go and explore like the NYC pro you’re about to become! —Nicole Cueto

 New York City is magical no matter what time of year you come.
 Although, depending on the type of experiences you like to have, it’s very different season to season.

 For example, if you love the cold temperatures and dressing up in your finest cozy gear, the city comes alive (especially when it snows!) during Christmas, and really brings out the magic of the holidays.